How hostess bars and cherry blossoms helped undermine Japan’s coronavirus response

-The trouble was: the people at the bars and clubs just weren’t talking to health investigators.
+The trouble was: The people at the bars and clubs just weren’t talking to health investigators.

-“These night spots have some high-status customers, wealthy people,” Tohoku University professor and infection control team member Takeaki Imamura of Tohoku University told public broadcaster NHK in a documentary.
+“These nightspots have some high-status customers, wealthy people,” Takeaki Imamura, a Tohoku University professor and infection-control team member, told public broadcaster NHK in a documentary.

 “The staff felt a duty to protect their customers, so they don’t say anything,” he added.
 “They won’t say who was there, who they were with and so on.
 It’s difficult to work out what actually happened.”